eHealthExperts/k2-basecamp/README.md

 	"base_url": "http://localhost:5050"
 }
 ```

-Please have also a look into this [example](examples/settings-file).

 :exclamation: Both - environment variables and a config file - can coexist where as the environment variables will have higher priority.